 Leos explains that endomorphs have a smooth, round body.
 They also hereditarily have a hard time shedding body fat and, due to a slow metabolism, gain weight rather easily.

 For starters, Leos says it’s important to limit your alcohol and sugar intake, as well as to time your carb intake post-workout.
-She also recommends working out four times per week, choosing high-rep workouts with low weights (three to five pounds).
+It is recommended to workout about four times per week, introducing a rep range working at a weight that provides you the proper Rate of Perceived Exertion (output) that is desired.

 If you’re a mesomorph, you have a naturally athletic build and a high metabolism.
 These body types can also gain muscle mass easily, so Leos recommends using small weights or resistance bands in case “bulking” is a concern (oh, to be a mesomorph).
 She also recommends eating a low-carb diet and switching up your workout every six weeks.
 These should vary from HIIT to plyometrics to Pilates to yoga, for different results.